photoprism/photoprism-docs/docs/user-guide/users/cli.md

-# User Management Command-Line Interface
+# User Management Commands

+## Managing User Accounts

-As an alternative to the web user interface, you can also manage user accounts by running the following commands in a terminal:
+As an alternative to the [web user interface](index.md), you can also add, view, modify, and delete user accounts by running the following commands [in a terminal](../../getting-started/docker-compose.md#command-line-interface):

 | CLI Command                                 | Description                                  |
 |---------------------------------------------|----------------------------------------------|